-Moving cracks are cracks where one or both of the flanks change their location.
+Moving cracks are cracks where one of the flanks of the crack or both change their location.
 To analyse if a crack moves or not, a very simple and secure method can be used: a gypsum mark serves as a crack monitor.